redis/docs/content/integrate/redis-data-integration/_index.md

 RDI is an enterprise-grade product with an extensive set of features.

-### Performance and scalability

-- Up to two seconds from source to target
-- Multi-shard support (each shard supports 28K ops/sec)

 ### Resiliency, high availability, and data delivery guarantees

 - At least once guarantee, end to end